damiannolan/eventing-init/README.md

 A [Kubernetes Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) as a wait mechanism for Kafka availability and topic configuration.

+This project serves as a means to block service startup until Kafka eventing and topic dependencies have been fulfilled.

 ## Usage

+The following example assumes the use of [Helm](https://helm.sh/) (A Package manager for Kubernetes), however this is not a requirement and appropriate K8s manifests can be constructed without the use of Helm's templating functionality.

-A ConfigMap should be provided with the required Kafka Topics.
+1. A ConfigMap should be provided with the required Kafka Topics.
 For Example:

 ```yaml